ITDevLtd/MCVirt/Documentation/ModifyingVMs.rst

 * ISO images can be attached to the cdrom drive of a VM whilst booting the VM
-* Use the McVirt utility to start the VM, using the '--iso' parameter to define the ISO image to be attached to the VM
+* Use the MCVirt utility to start the VM, using the '--iso' parameter to define the ISO image to be attached to the VM

   ::